YodasMyDad/ImageResize/README.md

 # ImageResize

-A minimal, cross-platform image resize middleware for ASP.NET Core that provides a drop-in replacement for some common ImageSharp functionality.
+A minimal, cross-platform image resize middleware for .NET Core that provides a drop-in replacement for some common ImageSharp functionality.
 Built with SkiaSharp for fast, reliable image processing across Windows, Linux, and macOS.

-Note: This is not an ImageSharp replacement.
-If you need more advanced features then you should use ImageSharp, this is just an OSS alternative for simple image resizing and size reduction on the fly, so I can use it in my own OSS projects.
+**Important:** Make no mistake, this is not a full replacement for ImageSharp and I'm sure it's faster/better than this.
+This is a 'vibe' coded project I did with cursor to test the new grok code fast model, and I haven't tested it extensively.
+I have only tested it my own projects and the Example project within this solution - So any help or bugs, please free to do a PR.

 ## Features